 Windows 7 users will have a hard decision to make.
 Do they continue using Windows 7 for now or will they upgrade to the current iteration of Windows 10?
-This is not an easy choice, if we are being honest.
+This is not an easy choice if we are being honest.
 This is because Windows 7 had become comfortable and reliable.
-Windows 10 has had a series of issues that makes many wary about adopting it.
+Windows 10 has had a series of issues that made make many become wary about adopting it.
 Many companies and enterprises are surprisingly not in any hurry to upgrade either.
-Even experts say Windows 7 will continue be used by millions long after the January 14, 2020 end of Microsoft’s support for the operating system.
+Even experts say Windows 7 will continue to be used by millions long after the January 14, 2020 end of Microsoft’s support for the operating system.

 Why is this End of Support Important?

 With the end of Microsoft’s official support for Windows 7, this inevitably opens devices that use this OS to potential vulnerabilities.
 A similar situation occurred in the late 2010s (around 2017), with the WannaCry Ransomware attack which took advantage of the vulnerabilities of the Windows XP OS.

 Remember that there are criminal minds out there out to take advantage of any opening that might be found.
 Hackers, virus programmers, ransomware creators, and many more nefariousindividuals are always on the lookout for possible targets.
 With Windows 7 no longer receiving any security updates, expect these criminals to be actively seeking ways to make this work in their favor.

 Note that this does not mean Windows 7 users are automatically helpless.
 Windows 7 versions of the Microsoft Security Essentials will still work, but will no longer have any new developments and patches beyond what is already provided at the official Microsoft site.

 Another point to remember is that Microsoft Office included with Windows 7, which is the MS Office 2010 version, will continue to work.
 However, this will also mean there will no longer be any further development.
 If any format of a document is used that requires a newer version of Office, this may lead to problems sooner or later.